National Outdoor Leadership School: Hazards

 Encountering bears is a concern in the Wind River Range.
 There are other concerns as well, including insects, wildfires, adverse snow conditions and nighttime cold temperatures.

-Importantly, there have been notable incidents, including accidental deaths, due to falls from steep cliffs (a misstep could be fatal in this class 4/5 terrain) and due to falling rocks, over the years, including 1993, 2007 (involving an experienced NOLS leader), 2015 and 2018.
-Other incidents include a seriously injured backpacker being airlifted near SquareTop Mountain in 2005, and a fatal hiker incident (from an apparent accidental fall) in 2006 that involved state search and rescue.
-The U.S. Forest Service does not offer updated aggregated records on the official number of fatalities in the Wind River Range.
-There also was an additional presumed death in 1999, where the student, Thomas Nazzaro's body, was never recovered.
+There have been incidents, including deaths, due to falls from steep cliffs (a misstep could be fatal in this class 4/5 terrain) and due to falling rocks, over the years, including 1993, 2007 (involving an experienced NOLS leader), 2015 and 2018.
+Other incidents include an injured backpacker being airlifted near SquareTop Mountain in 2005, and a death from a fall in 2006 that involved state search and rescue.
+There also was an additional presumed death in 1999, where the student's body was never recovered.

 NOLS and other organizations

 NSHSS and NOLS

 The National Society of High School Scholars and NOLS team together to encourage members of NSHSS to pursue leadership development.

 University of Utah and NOLS

 NOLS partners with the University of Utah's department of Parks, Recreation, and Tourism in order for NOLS students to receive college credit through the University of Utah on NOLS courses.